eu-digital-identity-wallet/eudi-lib-jvm-sdjwt-kt/README.md

 }
 ```

+> [!TIP]
-In addition to the DSL defined hints, the issuer may set a global hint to the `SdJwtFactory`.
+> In addition to the DSL defined hints, the issuer may set a global hint to the `SdJwtFactory`.
-This will be used as a fallback limit for every container of selectively disclosable elements
+> This will be used as a fallback limit for every container of selectively disclosable elements
-that don't explicit provide a limit.
+> that don't explicitly provide a limit.

 ## DSL Examples